7 ways to get more blog comments

 6) Make comment participation a game – Keep score and reward your most active commentators.
 I have installed the WP Top Commentators Plug-in that keeps track of how many comments a particular reader makes and rewards them with a link.
 You can see it in the left sidebar.

-7) Make sure commenting is easy – Publish your comment feed and consider adding a the Subscribe to Comments plug-in so that people get a notice when someone else comments on a post they are active on.
+7) Make sure commenting is easy – Publish your comment feed and consider adding the Subscribe to Comments plug-in so that people get a notice when someone else comments on a post they are active on.

 So, what’s your hottest tip for encouraging blog comments?